(IT'S ALMOST LIKE) I DIED AND WENT TO NASHVILLE

 My friends say I’ve gone to hell, but as far as I can tell

-It’s the closest place to heaven that I’ve ever been
+It’s the closest place to heaven I’ve ever been

 If I never fill a stadium with fans